Pancreatic secretion composition, regulation, function, Differences between jejunum and ileum

 Proelastase

-This enzyme is activated by trypsin to the active form elastase.
+This enzyme is activated by trypsin to the active form of elastase.
 It attacks the elastic fibers.
 It cleaves peptide bonds of aliphatic amino acids.

 e.
 Ribonucleases and deoxyribonucleases